Bayesian RG Flow in Neural Network Field Theories: Preliminaries

 To be precise, a NN is a map \beq \phi: P \rightarrow \text{Maps}(I,O). \eeq Here, $P$ is the space of parameters for the NN, and $\text{Maps}(I,O)$ is the set of maps from an input space $I$ to an output space $O$.
 One may alternatively regard the NN as a map \beq \phi: P \times I \rightarrow O. \eeq We will intermittently use the notations $\phi_{\theta}(x)$, and $\phi(x \mid \theta)$ to stress these two compatible pictures.
 Implicit to the specification of \eqref{NN 1} is the selection of a particular set of parameters on which the NN depends, and the functional form of that dependence -- i.e. the choice of architecture.

 Once the NN architecture, including its initialization distribution $\pi_0$, has been specified one can begin learning.
-The training data is presented as a set of matched pairs, $D \equiv \{x_i, \phi_i\}_{i \in \mathcal{I}}$ where $x_i \in I$ and $\phi_i \in O$.
+The training data is presented as a set of matched pairs, $D \equiv \{x_i, \phi^*_i\}_{i \in \mathcal{I}}$ where $x_i \in I$ and $\phi^*_i \in O$.
+Here, $\phi^*_i$ is the value of the target function $\phi^*$ which we would like our NN to approximate evaluated at $x_i$, i.e. $\phi^*_i = \phi^*(x_i)$.
 Typically, training a NN is understood as a problem in convex optimization whereupon the network is asked to tune its parameters in order to minimize a prescribed loss function $L(D \mid \theta)$.
 To obtain robust parameter estimates, one performs training on an ensemble of networks with values initialized from the distribution $\pi_0$.
 The resulting initialized models are subsequently trained using a method of choice, such as gradient descent.
 The result of training is to acquire a set of parameter estimates, one for each network in the ensemble, which we denote by $\{\theta_n(D)\}_{n = 1}^K$.
 One may interpret $\{\theta_n(D)\}_{n = 1}^K$ as draws from some new parameter distribution identifiable with a Bayesian posterior, $\pi_D$.
 Thus, in this sense, network training can be interepted according to the same arrow \eqref{Bayes arrow} which characterizes Bayesian inference.
 These estimates are subsequently pooled to arrive at an optimal $\theta_*(D)$ resulting in the trained network $\phi_{\theta_*(D)}$.